Chapter 1 – First of Summer

 "You don't mean the trees, do you?"
 He sneered.
 "So just answer the question."

 I stared at him, contemplating if I should give him more ammo than I already did.
 On one hand, he could change his mind and share my secret to the rest of the world.
 The guy was pretty influential in many social circles at school and he wasn't above petty revenge schemes.
 On the other hand, why would he even want to seek revenge?
-It's not like I did anything to him that was bad enough to warrant such behavior.
+It wasn't like I did anything to him that was bad enough to warrant such behavior.
 Besides, the guy didn't have time to wage war against me beyond his pants-dropping schedule.

 "Stop thinking, Martinez.
 It's not that hard a question.
 Jesus."